simonhaenisch/md-to-pdf/readme.md

   --stylesheet .............
 Path to a local or remote stylesheet (can be passed multiple times) --css ....................
 String of styles --body-class .............
-Classes to be added to the body tag (can be passed multiple times) --highlight-style ........
+Classes to be added to the body tag (can be passed multiple times) --page-media-type ........
+Media type to emulate the page with (default: screen) --highlight-style ........
 Style to be used by highlight.js (default: github) --marked-options .........
 Set custom options for marked (as a JSON string) --pdf-options ............
 Set custom options for the generated PDF (as a JSON string)